amkmishra/Fastub-Advance/README.md

 You can use 7zip to unzip it into one file, if you have a better place to keep it.
 Do let me know in comments.

-It's based on base code created by github user @prabjot678, it just adds some dynamicity to response based on request data.
+It's based on base code created by github user @prabjot678, it just adds support for dynamic response based on request data.
 You can download original fastub jar at https://getfastub.com/ and source code from https://github.com/prabjot678/fastub.